OffTheBeatenByte/MercuryRobotics2026VideoFeed/Server/README.md

 - As stable as the network carrying it is
 - Can recover from multi-second lag spikes / network drops (during which no video is transmitted) with no issues
 - No hard limits on number of tags readable simultaneously (other than how many can be reliably read from the video stream)
+- Object detection is fairly heavy on CPU

 **Limitations:**